curtispuetz/pypp-docs/docs/contributing.md

 - features in the Python `functools` library
 - features from `fnmatch`
 - To summarize above, **any features from any of the Python standard libraries**
-    - Obviously, not everything would be possible at the moment, but hopefully, a good number of things are.
+    - Obviously, not everything will be possible at the moment, but hopefully, a good number of things are.
         - Anything in Py++ that is not possible at the moment but should be (for example, multi-threading/processing) is something that I or other contributors will be working on
             - It would also be really helpful if you provided feedback to us about what is missing that you need
 - A unit testing library